abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

     We use exceptions in our simplified version while the actual implementation uses the more efficient (and cryptic) ``setjmp - longjmp`` mechanism.

-    To follow the main search algorithm, you have to know in what states the solver can be.
+    To follow the main search algorithm, it is best to know in what states the solver can be.
 The ``enum`` ``SolverState`` enumerates the possibilities:

     ..  table::